servantboy/The-Revelation-Riddle/chapters/009_Thyatira_Daughter_of_Zidon.md

 	•	echo Edom’s appetite and despising of inheritance,
 	•	reflect Balaam’s counsel to corrupt Israel through food and fornication,
 	•	intensify the brass-age mixture begun in Pergamos.
-Thyatira reflects traits previously seen in Edom and Zidon — a compounded mixture of appetite, idolatry, and occult depth.
+Thyatira reflects traits previously seen in Edom, a compounded mixture of appetite, idolatry, and occult depth.

 VII.
-“I WILL KILL HER CHILDREN WITH DEATH” — THE SYSTEM CONSUMES ITS OWN Historically, Jezebel:
+“I WILL KILL HER CHILDREN WITH DEATH” — THE SYSTEM CONSUMES ITS OWN

+Historically, Jezebel:
 	•	slew prophets (1 Kings 18:4 “Jezebel cut off the prophets of the LORD…”,
 	•	promoted idolatry,